deco-cx/apps/README.md

 # **Apps**

 Welcome to the `deco-cx/apps` repository!
 This repository is home to a collection of powerful apps that can be seamlessly integrated into your deco sites.
 Here, we provide you with a brief overview of the deco framework and introduce the concept of apps.
 We'll also delve into the repository structure, how to contribute, and more.
-Read more about apps in the [docs](https://www.deco.cx/docs/en/concepts/app).
+Read more about apps in the [docs](https://www.deco.cx/docs/en/concepts/app), also if you want to see apps in action check our [storefront](https://github.com/deco-sites/storefront) repository.

 ## About the deco Framework